KoenduBuf/CVbyDL-Object-Property-Inference/docs/index.md

 We then created a model that output just a single number for the weight of the fruit in the image.
 The results of this model were worse than the other 2 methods, but not by that much, it obtained a score of ```3.9```, ```24.8```, and ```54.3``` for the 3 percentiles in order, again by using transfer learning on a ResNet18 architecture.
 These results are also graphed below, where we see visually that it does not do nearly as good as the other 2 models
 ![weight regression strategy](results/resnet18_weight_regression.png)

+# Comparing to a common approach

+Ensemble classifer...

 # Conclusion